Amee30/InvenTrack-Internship-Project/README.md

 ---

-**TL;DR**: Some variables and parts of the code documentation are written in Indonesian.
+**Note**: Some variables and parts of the code documentation are written in Indonesian.
 Sorry about that.

 ---